Texas mass shooting suspect could be anywhere, sheriff says

 A total of three children found covered in blood in the home were taken to a hospital but found to be uninjured, Capers said.

-The confrontation followed the neighbors walking up to the fence and asking the suspect to stop shooting rounds, Capers said.
-The suspect responded by telling them that it was his property, Capers said, and one person in the house got a video of the suspect walking up to the front door with the rifle.
+The confrontation came after the neighbors walked up to a fence and asking the suspect to stop shooting rounds, Capers said.
+He said the suspect responded by telling them that it was his property.
+Doorbell video captured him walking up to the front door with a rifle.

-The shooting took place on a rural pothole-riddled street where single-story homes sit on wide 1-acre lots and are surrounded by a thick canopy of trees.
-A horse could be seen behind the victim’s home, while in the front yard of Oropeza’s house a dog and chickens wandered.
+The shooting took place on a rural pothole-riddled street where single-story homes sit on 1-acre lots and are surrounded by a thick canopy of trees.
+A horse could be seen behind the victims’ home, while in the front yard of Oropesa’s house a dog and chickens wandered about.

 Rene Arevalo Sr., who lives a few houses down, said he heard gunshots around midnight but didn’t think anything of it.